VIDEOP2R: Video Understanding from Perception to Reasoning: Conclusion

 \section{Conclusion}

-In this work, we introduced \textsc{VideoP2R}, a process-aware RFT framework that models perception and reasoning as distinct yet complementary processes for video understanding.
-Through a three-step CoT generation pipeline, we constructed \textsc{VideoP2R}-CoT-162K, a large-scale process-aware dataset that enables fine-grained supervision in the SFT stage.
+In this work, we introduced \textsc{VideoP2R}, a process-aware RFT framework that models perception and reasoning as distinct processes for video understanding.
+Through a three-step CoT generation pipeline, we constructed \textsc{VideoP2R}-CoT-162K, a large-scale process-aware dataset enabling fine-grained supervision in the SFT stage.
 In the RL stage, we proposed PA-GRPO, a process-aware extension of GRPO that provides separate rewards for perception and reasoning to improve credit assignment.
-Extensive experiments across seven benchmarks demonstrate that VideoP2R achieves SotA performance and strong generalization, while further ablations verify the effectiveness of process-aware modeling and PA-GRPO.
+Experiments across seven benchmarks demonstrate SotA performance and strong generalization, while ablations verify the effectiveness of process-aware modeling and PA-GRPO.